Listen to this article.

 May reduce the immunity system in the body to fight bacteria or virus infections.

-Increases the level of inflammation and oxidative damage which may lead to chronic illnesses.
+It can also increase the level of inflammation and oxidative damage which may lead to chronic illnesses.

 Ginkgo extract is normally used in making supplements and already gained much popularity in western countries.